nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The import JSON file will import an external addressbook and add all the entries to the current addressbook in the user's device.

-It works by utilizing the same mechanism that is used by AB3 when first initializing the addressbook with existing JSON data.
+It works by utilizing the same mechanism that is used by Socius when first initializing the addressbook with existing JSON data.

 #### Usage